N1MM Logger+ KSQP Quick Start (by WØBH)

 C. Type in a call sign, press space bar, and type in the QTH.
 You can see the valid abbreviations in the Multipliers window by selecting Sections/States or Counties/Other.
 A big red DUPE will appear next to the exchange if you've worked the station before.
 The DUPE will go away if the station has changed counties and you type in the new county.
 Log all mobile stations as /M or just leave the /M off.
 If it's a good contact, click Log It or press <Enter> to put it in the log.

 D. The Wipe button (<F12> or <Alt+W>) clears all fields if you don't want to log the contact.

-E. To edit a call, double-click the filed in the log.
+E. To edit a call, double-click the field in the log.
 When finished, press <Enter>.
-You can also right-click a log entry and select Edit Contact for more complete editing.
+You can also right-click a call and and select Edit Contact for more complete editing.

-F. To delete a contact, right-click the contact and select Delete Contact.
+F. To delete a contact, right-click the contact call and select Delete Contact.

 windows and restore them next time you start the program.